Network-Rail-Business-Systems/vue-nested-tree/readme.md

 An endpoint where subtree data for a given ID can be loaded.

-The response from the server should contain a "branch" object (see the `tree` prop) with at most one level of children.
+The response from the server should contain an array of "branch" objects (see the `tree` prop).
+Children and Subtree items will be ignored at the subtree level, and may be excluded from the response.

-If left blank the subtree buttons will be hidden.
+If left blank the subtree button will be disabled for any node without a populated subtree array.

 ##### title